nicologiacomini/Football-stats-app/README.md

-# BetStatsApp
+# Football Stats App

-Flutter app that allows to view the statistics of the main championship in Europe.
+Flutter app that allows to view the statistics of the main leagues in Europe.